Lifting pseudo-holomorphic polygons to the symplectisation of $P \times \mathbb{R}$ and applications: Background on Legendrian contact homology

 for some choice of regular cylindrical almost complex structure $J$ on $\R \times (P \times \R)$.
 Observe that the dimension formula implies that the sum is taken over zero-dimensional moduli spaces.
 Together with the Gromov-Hofer compactness in \cite{ContHomP} and \cite{CompSFT}, it follows that the above counts make sense.

 In both of the above cases the differential is extended to the whole algebra via the Leibniz rule

 and it follows that $\partial$ is of degree $-1$.
-Moreover, the above formula for the $d\theta$-energy implies that the differential is action-decreasing, and hence that there is an induced filtration of the complex $\mathcal{A}_\bullet$ induced by the action $\ell$.
+Moreover, the above formula for the $d\theta$-energy implies that the differential is action-decreasing, and hence that there is an induced filtration of the complex $\mathcal{A}_\bullet$ induced by the action.

-We now refer to the invariance results for the above two versions of Legendrian contact homology, that is, the following holds for either of the above two definitions of the boundary operator $\partial$. \begin{thm}[Theorem 1.1 in \cite{ContHomP}, \cite{RationalSFT}] Consider a closed Legendrian submanifold $\Lambda \subset P \times \R$ of the contactisation of a Liouville domain. \begin{itemize} \item $\partial^2=0$. \item The homotopy type of $(\mathcal{A}_\bullet(\Lambda),\partial)$ is independent of the choice of a regular compatible almost complex structure, and invariant under Legendrian isotopy. \end{itemize} \end{thm}
+We now refer to the invariance results for the above two versions of Legendrian contact homology, that is, the following holds for either of the above two definitions of the boundary operator $\partial$. \begin{theorem}[Theorem 1.1 in \cite{ContHomP}, \cite{RationalSFT}] For a closed Legendrian submanifold $\Lambda \subset P \times \R$ of the contactisation of a Liouville domain, it is the case that \begin{itemize} \item $\partial^2=0$. \item The homotopy type of $(\mathcal{A}_\bullet(\Lambda),\partial)$ is independent of the choice of a regular compatible almost complex structure, and invariant under Legendrian isotopy. \end{itemize} \end{theorem}